Sakura Bloom (SKB) Price Reaches $0.0002

-Sakura Bloom (CURRENCY:SKB) traded down 1.1% against the US dollar during the 24 hour period ending at 19:00 PM E.T. on May 12th.
-One Sakura Bloom coin can now be purchased for about $0.0002 or 0.00000000 BTC on popular exchanges.
-Sakura Bloom has a market cap of $529,734.45 and approximately $128,687.00 worth of Sakura Bloom was traded on exchanges in the last day.
-Over the last seven days, Sakura Bloom has traded down 35.4% against the US dollar.
+Sakura Bloom (CURRENCY:SKB) traded 8.7% lower against the US dollar during the 24 hour period ending at 23:00 PM ET on May 18th.
+One Sakura Bloom coin can currently be purchased for $0.0002 or 0.00000000 BTC on popular cryptocurrency exchanges.
+In the last seven days, Sakura Bloom has traded down 27% against the US dollar.
+Sakura Bloom has a total market capitalization of $401,983.97 and approximately $112,081.00 worth of Sakura Bloom was traded on exchanges in the last 24 hours.

 - USDCoin (USC) traded 0% lower against the dollar and now trades at $20.84 or 0.00224538 BTC.